 Latest NewsState of Logistics 2016: Pursue mutual benefit B2B Sellers Prefer a Unified Approach for Ecommerce Report forecasts growth in automated truck loading systems B2B Industrial Packaging acquires Alpine Distribution’s packaging division Corrugated industry links rise in recycled content of boxes to advances papermaking technology More News

 Latest ResourceIs Your DC Ready for E-commerce Growth?
 Here’s How to Handle More SKUs and Inventory Turns The rise of e-commerce and multi-channel fulfillment has caused distribution centers (DCs) to experience ever-growing numbers of stock-keeping units (SKUs) and more inventory turns, up to an average of nine in 2015.

-In August, Modern featured Office Depot’s new distribution center in Newville, Pa., on the cover.
+In August, sister magazine Modern Materials Handling featured Office Depot’s new distribution center in Newville, Pa., on the cover.
 At the heart of the DC is an integrated piece-picking solution that combines mobile robots for high-density storage and conveyance; light-directed picking to ensure that the associate picks the right item; and a high-speed conveyor and sortation system to get the product to the packing zone.